tim-schneider/nexus-ansible-collection/docs/content/docs/config-api-role/anonymous-access.md

   realmName: NexusAuthorizingRealm
 ```

+Once you have defined `nexus_anonymous_access` with an userId and realmName, the `nexus_oss` role will not configure anonymous access anymore since it expects a boolean and not an object.

 Anonymous Docker pulls are handled by the `DockerToken` realm.
 You need to enable this and then ensure the `forceBasicAuth` attribute is set to `false`.
 See [Docker repositories](/docs/config-api-role/repositories/#docker)